frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/customizing-sorting-order-in-the-list-view.md

 <!-- add-breadcrumbs -->
-#Customizing Sorting Order in the List View
+# Customizing Sorting Order in the List View

-**Question:** I want records in my Item List sorted based on Desc Order of Item Code.
+**Question:** I want records in my Item List sorted based on Descending Order of Item Code.

 **Answers:** Following are the steps to customize Sort Order for the Item master.
 These steps will be applicable for customizing Sort Order for the other documents as well.